-The tired old idea that eggs drive health risks due to their cholesterol and sat-fat content is a web of myths and lies that go back just a few decades – far LESS time than the thousands of years humans have eaten eggs in great health.
+The tired old idea that eggs drive health risks due to their cholesterol levels and sat-fat content is a web of myths and lies that go back just a few decades – far LESS time than the thousands of years humans have eaten eggs in great health.
 (And those aren’t just the words of a Paleo-trumpeter.
-From this book: “eggs have been an important part of the human diet since the dawn of recorded history.”)
+From this book: “Eggs have been an important part of the human diet since the dawn of recorded history.”)

 Heart disease, however, does not.
 The first heart attack on record occurred in the 1920s.
-In fact, as cholesterol and saturated fat consumption went down in the mid-20th century, and as they were replaced with highly-processed vegetable oils, the incidence of heart disease in the United States went UP.
+As cholesterol and saturated fat consumption went down in the mid-20th century, and as they were replaced with highly-processed vegetable oils, the incidence of heart disease in the United States went UP.

 Note: While the American Medical Association has been forced to admit that eggs ARE an acceptable addition to the diet (this article), they STILL insist on acting all whole-grain-waffle-y about cholesterol.
 Why?
-Because the American Medical Association is build on a foundation of lies that float atop a sea of vegetable oil.
+Because the American Medical Association is built on a foundation of lies that float atop a sea of vegetable oil.
 I touch on the AMA’s shady history in my book.

 Unfortunately, most medical education standards don’t seem to be “up” with a preponderance of the published research or well-referenced source material, even though it’s been around for nearly as long as the myths themselves.
-There’s also that eensy-beensy issue of how studies are constructed and what they actually prove (or, more often than not, don’t prove): read my book (or listen to it) for far more on this topic than you thought you cared to handle.
+There’s also that eensy-weensy issue of how studies are constructed and what they prove (or, more often than not, don’t prove): read my book (or listen to it) for far more on this topic than you thought you cared to handle.

-Why real eggs win, REASON #2:
+Why real eggs win, REASON #2

 Our food isn’t just calories (despite what The Biggest Loser would have us believe).
 Food is nourishment, and nourishment is all about the nutrients that come with the calories we eat.
 Naturally.

 The amazing, wonderful, miraculous, parade-worthy thing about eggs is the incredible nutrition that’s packed into the yolk.
 Not only does the yolk contain the bulk of the egg’s bio-available B12, but it also contains choline, which is critical in pregnancy and supports the liver; pre-formed vitamin A, which is amazing for the skin; and biotin, which is critical for skin and hair health.
-The yolk is also rich in anti-oxidants like lutein and, yup, cholesterol (cholesterol IS an anti-oxidant, bee-tee-dubs).
+The yolk is also rich in antioxidants like lutein and, yup, cholesterol (cholesterol IS an anti-oxidant, bee-tee-dubs).
 Cholesterol is also important for hormone function, and it’s a component of every single cell in our bodies.
 (Click here for more on cholesterol biochemistry. #Nerds)

-Dr. Chris Masterjohn, who holds his PhD in Nutritional Sciences (concentration in Biochemical and Molecular Nutrition) says this of the egg yolk:
+Dr. Chris Masterjohn, who holds his Ph.D. in Nutritional Sciences (concentration in Biochemical and Molecular Nutrition) says this of the egg yolk: